OpenBazaar/openbazaar-desktop/README.md

 Running
 -------

+`npm start` will:
-`npm start` will compile your SASS / re-compile on changes and launch the Electron app.
+- compile your SASS / re-compile on changes
+- run BrowserSync in watch mode so the app automatically refreshes on JS and HTML changes and dynamically injects any CSS / Sass changes.
+- launch the Electron app

 Linting
 -------